AreebPJ/CRUD-project/README.md

 ## BenchMark

 BenchMark is an application designed for fitness trainers to keep track of their clients.
 Users will have the ability to add as many clients as they like and record workouts done by each client.
-Alongside adding users can delete or update a clients details.
+Alongside adding, users can delete or update a clients details.

 ## Getting Started
 The objective is to create an application that utilises create, read, update and delete functionality.
 The project also employs several diffrent concepts such as